kf000/Wordle-Solver/README.md

 I would recommend you to start with word_list.txt, if results are not satisfactory, you can re-run the script with comprehensive_word_list.txt.

-_word_list.txt is a list of english words, unfortunately missing a few common ones, computation will be faster._
+_word_list.txt is a list of common english words (unfortunately missing a few ones), computation will be faster, but results will be less accurate, as some potential solutions may be missing._

-_comprehensive_word_list.txt is a more comprehensive list, the script will take longer to run._
+_comprehensive_word_list.txt is a more comprehensive list, results will be spotless, but the script will take longer to run, appoximately 46 times longer as the complexity of the algorithm is n^3 (n being the number of english words considered)._

 ```sh
 ENGLISH_WORDS_FILE = r"word_list.txt"